jhpyle/docassemble/_docs/objects.md

   `edit_url_only` is true, a plain URL for the edit action is returned, rather than HTML.
 If `delete_url_only` is true, a plain URL for the delete action is returned, rather than HTML.
+* <a name="DAList.filter"></a> - returns a shallow copy of the list object where the elements of the list are filtered according to criteria specified in keyword arguments.
+For example, if `person` is a list of [`Individual`]s, and each individual has an attribute `is_witness` that is either `True` if the person is a witness and `False` otherwise, you can write `person.filter(is_witness=True)` to get a list of witnesses.
+This only works if the list is a list of objects.
+By default, the list that is returned will have the same instance name as the original list, but you can change this by passing a single positional parameter.
+Running `witness = person.filter('witness', is_witness=True)`, for example, will set `witness` to an object with the instance name `witness`.
+However, note that the instance names of the elements of the list will not be changed.
+While the `filter()` method can be a useful shorthand, its features are very limited.
+In most situations, it is probably better to use a [list comprehension].

 If you refer to a list in a [Mako] template (e.g., `The applicants
 include: ${ applicant }`) or convert it to text with the